Home / Video / What Is ‘Battery’ under English Common Law, and Can You Pursue Damages?

 Sexual Battery

-This is the type of crime involving unwanted sexual contact but does not lead to rape.
+This type of crime involves unwanted sexual contact but does not lead to rape.
 It includes non-consensual touching of an individual’s genitals or intimate parts, with or without clothing, against the victim’s will.
 Some jurisdictions require a purpose to constitute a sexual battery, including arousal, gratification, abuse, or humiliation of the victim.

 Examples of a sexual battery may include: